phaldaros/arm5e/README.md

 IMPORTANT: It is recommended to do a backup of your world before updating.

 ALSO IMPORTANT: The dev system and the official releases can not exist in parallel in the same Foundry data folder.
 To have both versions, you can follow this [tutorial video](https://youtu.be/B74ZAp3xx3o) by Encounter library: a very clear process on how to do it step by step.
-(Instead of installing the V10 as in the video, install the latest stable V9, then install the dev version as explained below)

 ## Release Notes